The investigations and hypotheses of Frederik van Eeden

 Inconsistency of the first hypothesis (conscious fraud)

 Van Eeden, however, considered the hypothesis of conscious fraud to be unsustainable, also because he had received from the medium's control some information on objects whose origin was known to himself only.
 For example, having brought with him a lock of hair that belonged to a man who lived and died in Utrecht, the control of the medium referred to it by calling them Utrecht's hair.
-On another occasion he brought a piece of cloth belonging to a young man who had committed suicide, without anyone else knowing whom that fabric had belonged to, and again the control gave an exact description of the young man (whose first name she also indicated), and the way in which he committed suicide.
+On another occasion he brought a piece of cloth belonging to a young man who had committed suicide, without anyone else knowing whom that fabric had belonged to, and again the control gave an exact description of the young man (whose first name she also mentioned), and the way in which he committed suicide.

 Regarding the telepathic hypothesis, van Eeden rightly observed that, once we accept this faculty without any further knowledge of the ways in which it can manifest itself, we must also rule out the possibility of considering of sure spiritual origin (as Myers had proposed) that information of mediumistic origin of which the sitters have no conscious knowledge.
-In fact, telepathy – without limits of space and time – would imply the extraordinary ability, by the medium, to access any kind of information (even past or future) present in any form on this planet.
+In fact, telepathy without limits of space and time would imply the extraordinary ability by the medium to access any kind of information (even past or future) present in any form on this planet.
 But the existence of this faculty has never been demonstrated in these terms.
-Even more vague and indefinite was and is our knowledge of clairvoyance, so nothing can be proved on the basis of these hypotheses, which show to be even more inconclusive than spiritual ones, as they lack any experimental validation.
-All we can say, stated van Eeden, is that our subliminal mind is able to produce dramatizations in great style, able to involve our consciousness and make it fascinated and amazed: this, for example, is what happens in hypnosis phenomena, in lucid or conscious dreams, in hallucinations and other non-ordinary states of consciousness.
-At the same time, we know nothing about the conditions under which spirits (considered as entities imperceptible with ordinary senses) can eventually influence human brain and mind.
+Even more vague and indefinite was and is our knowledge of clairvoyance, so nothing can be proved on the basis of these hypotheses, which show to be even more inconclusive than the spiritual one, as they lack any experimental validation.
+All we can say, stated van Eeden, is that our subliminal mind is able to produce dramatizations in great style, able to involve our conscious Ego and make it fascinated and amazed: this, for example, is what happens in hypnosis phenomena, in lucid or conscious dreams, in hallucinations and other non-ordinary states of consciousness.
+At the same time, we know nothing about the conditions under which spirits (considered as entities imperceptible with our ordinary senses) can eventually influence human brain and mind.

 Modern labels for ancient enigmas

 From a cognitive and philosophical point of view, van Eeden advanced a not unfounded critique, which was also repeated several years later by Jung: terms such as unconscious, subliminal consciousness, secondary personality, are actually more adequate and more scientific than terms such as demon, spirit or entity?
-Or do they represent nothing more than new labels applied by the socio-cultural trend of our age on jars whose content continues to remain an enigma?
-Basing on his practice as an hypnotist, van Eeden knew that he was able to arouse a secondary or even tertiary personality in hypnotized subjects, but he openly acknowledged that he did not know how the phenomenon could occur.
+Or do they represent nothing more than new labels applied by the socio-cultural trend predominant in our age on jars whose content continues to remain an enigma?
+Basing on his practice as an hypnotist, van Eeden knew that he was able to arouse a secondary or even tertiary personality in hypnotized subjects, but he openly acknowledged that he did not know how such phenomenon could occur.
 Therefore, he did not reject the hypothesis that the hypnotist acted on the subject in the same way as the spirits acted on the medium during the mediumistic trance.

 The facts observed and van Eeden's evaluations